This post may contain affiliate links. For more information, read my disclosure policy.

 Why this is the BEST Pecan Pie Recipe

 This recipe is my mom’s famous recipe.
 My mom is pretty famous on this blog, don’t you know?
-She’s the one who introduced me to the best banana bread in the world, russian teacakes that I ended up stuffing with Reese’s, and she makes a mean pumpkin pie.
-My mom has so many classic recipes, most from her old Home Ec class in high school.
-I think this is one of those recipes.
+She’s the one who introduced me to the best banana bread in the world, russian teacakes and she makes a mean pumpkin pie.

 Traditional pecan pie is such a classic recipe.
 I don’t know about you, but it’s never Thanksgiving without this pie!
-This easy pecan pie recipe is decadent and will be the best pecan pie recipe you ever make!
+This easy pecan pie recipe is decadent with a sweet filling and it will be the best pecan pie recipe you ever make!

 ingredients in pecan pie with words on photo